 - Social Media is a great way to let more people know about your upcoming shows!

-- For every show you have, add it to your events on your TuneGO Profile.
-Also, create an event for it on your Facebook Page.
+- Create an event for it on your Facebook Page.
 That way, if anyone looks at either page, they will see your upcoming shows!

 Facebook Event Tips

 - Before you create an event, make sure there isn’t an event already created.

 - If there is not one created already, create an event.
 But if there are other bands/artists performing, be sure to tag them in the event.
 This way they will invite people to your event, instead of creating their own event.

 - When you are inviting people, only invite people that could actually go.
 If they live halfway across the world, there’s no point in bugging them.
 Bug them when you’re releasing new music or merchandise!
 Or when you’re performing near them.

 - When Creating a Facebook Event for Your Band or as an Artist, Create the Event from Your Page, Not From Your Personal Profile.

 - When Creating a Facebook Event for Your Band or as an Artist, You Must Have an Event Photo.
 An image of you performing or of the venue is best.

 - Give Fans All the Info: Get Your Dates, Times, and Places Straight.
 Link to the Venue and Ticketing Site.
 Include Links to the other Bands’ Websites and Content.

 - Remember, RSVPs aren’t solid.